nerab/paradeiser/README.md

       $ par interrupt
       $ par interrupt --external

-Remaining arguments, if present, will be added to the interrupt as annotation.
 If no pomodoro is active, the command will throw an error.

 ### Start a break